 Manfred stands firmly with D-backs in stadium dispute

-Rob Manfred, Commissioner of Major League Baseball, points to a reporter to ask a question during a news conference prior to an Arizona Diamondbacks baseball game against the San Diego Padres Tuesday, June 6, 2017, in Phoenix.
-Rob Manfred, Commissioner of Major League Baseball, points to a reporter to ask a question during a news conference prior to an Arizona Diamondbacks baseball game against the San Diego Padres Tuesday, June 6, 2017, in Phoenix.
+Rob Manfred, Commissioner of Major League Baseball, speaks during a news conference prior to an Arizona Diamondbacks baseball game against the San Diego Padres Tuesday, June 6, 2017, in Phoenix.

 Add your comments below